johnloy/the-namegame/README.md

 * As with any piece of software, there are bugs.
 Kudos if you find them :)

 * There is a ton of code cleanup I would do under ideal circumstances.
 Alas, this is timeboxed, so here it is, warts and all.

+* There are many feature ideas I ended up scuttling for the sake of delivering.
+For example, the left pane was going to provide much more detail related to scoring and rounds.
+There was also going to be a historical review sparkline linking to past rounds at routes like `/tries/3`.

 * There aren't jsdoc comments or tests, though I value these things highly.
 I've used qunit, jasmine, and mocha in the past (and Rspec and Cucumber in my Ruby days, and Midje in my recent Clojure excursions), so I have plenty of experience writing tests and would normally do so.
 I intentionally chose to omit them in this case to leave more time for feature development.